The VIMOS Public Extragalactic Redshift Survey (VIPERS). Exploring the dependence of the three-point correlation function on stellar mass and luminosity at 0.5<z<1.1: The data

 \section{The data}

-VIPERS is a recently completed ESO Large Programme, which has measured spectroscopic redshifts for a complete sample with $0.5<z\lesssim1.2$.
+VIPERS is a recently completed European Southern Observatory (ESO) Large Programme, which has measured spectroscopic redshifts for a complete sample with $0.5<z\lesssim1.2$.
 Its general aim has been to build a sample of the general galaxy population with a combination of volume [$\sim5\times10^{7}($\Mpch$)^{3}$] and spatial sampling [$10^{-2}-10^{-3}$ $\rm h^{3} Mpc^{-3}$] comparable to state-of-the art local surveys.
-Its science drivers are to provide at these redshifts reliable statistical measurements of ensemble properties of large-scale structure (as the power spectrum and redshift-space distortions), of the galaxy population (as the stellar mass function) and their combination (as galaxy bias and the role of the environment).
+Its science drivers are to provide at these redshifts reliable statistical measurements of ensemble properties of large-scale structure (such as the power spectrum and redshift-space distortions), of the galaxy population (such as the stellar mass function), and their combination (such as galaxy bias and the role of the environment).
 The VIPERS PDR-1 is extensively described in \citet{guzzo2014} and \citet{garilli2014}.
-It has publicly released the measurements of the first 57204 redshifts of the survey, comprising 54756 galaxies and AGN, and 2448 stars.
-The survey targets have been selected from the Canada-France-Hawaii Telescope Legacy Survey Wide (CFHTLS-Wide) optical photometric catalogues \citep{mellier2008} over two fields, W1 and W4, covering in total $\sim24$ deg$^2$.
+It has publicly released the measurements of the first 57,204 objects of the survey, comprising 2448 stars, and 54,756 galaxies and active galactic nuclei redshifts.
+The survey targets have been selected from the Canada-France-Hawaii Telescope Legacy Survey Wide (CFHTLS-Wide) optical photometric catalogues \citep{mellier2008} over two fields, W1 and W4, covering 15.7 and 7.9 deg$^2$, respectively, for a total area of $\sim24$ deg$^2$.
 The sample has been selected with a magnitude limit of $i_{AB}<22.5$, and a $(u-g)$-$(r-i)$ colour cut to properly select the desired redshift range $z\ge0.5$.
-VIPERS spectra have been measured with the low-resolution grism mounted on the VIMOS multi-object spectrograph at the ESO VLT \citep{lefevre2002, lefevre2003}, providing a moderate spectral resolution ($R=230$) and a wavelength range of 5500-9500 $\rm{\AA}$.
+VIPERS spectra have been measured with the low-resolution grism mounted on the Visible Multi-Object Spectrograph (VIMOS) at the ESO Very Large Telescope (VLT) \citep{lefevre2002, lefevre2003}, providing a moderate spectral resolution ($R=230$) and a wavelength range of 5500-9500 $\rm{\AA}$.
+Recently, the final VIPERS data release has also appeared \citep{scodeggio2016}, and this will be used in a following analysis to further explore the higher-order correlations with better accuracy.

 Stellar masses and absolute magnitudes have been computed for the entire VIPERS sample with the public code { HYPERZMASS} \citep{bolzonella2000, bolzonella2010}, which performs a fit to the spectral energy distribution (SED) of the galaxies.
 The B Buser filter has been considered to calculate the absolute magnitudes \citep{fritz2014}.
 We refer to \citet{davidzon2013} for a more extended discussion about the SED-fitting technique.
+Among several other investigations, the VIPERS data have been used to estimate the relation between baryons and dark matter through the galaxy bias \citep[M13,][]{ cucciati2014, cappi2015, granett2015,diporto2016}.